myfatemi04/robots-spring-2024/compete_and_select/prompts/code_generation.md

 You are writing code to control a robot.
 Assume you have access to the following APIs.
 If you require clarification about anything whatsoever, you shall call the `ask()` function.

+Guidelines:
+ * Do not assume you know the location of an object.
+You must use the `scene.choose` method to locate objects.

 ## API Documentation

 ### `ask()` function